facebookincubator/ptr/README.md

 ### Q. Why is ptr not able to run `pyre` on Windows?

 - `pyre` (pyre-check on PyPI) does not ship a Windows wheel with the ocaml pyre.bin

+### Q. Why do you depend on >= coverage 5.0.1

+- `coverage` 5.0 introduced using sqlite and we don't want to have a mix of 4.x and 5.x for ptr
+- < 5.0 could possibly still work as we now ensure to run each projects tests from setup_py.parent CWD with subprocess

 # Contact or join the ptr community 💬